lowRISC/opentitan/hw/ip/hmac/doc/registers.md

 |  31:0  |   ro   |   0x0   | err_code | If error interrupt occurs, this register has information of error cause.
 Please take a look at `hw/ip/hmac/rtl/hmac_pkg.sv:err_code_e enum type. |

 ## WIPE_SECRET
-Randomize internal secret registers.
+Clear internal secret registers.

-If CPU writes value into the register, the value is used to randomize internal variables such as secret key, internal state machine, or hash value.
+If CPU writes value into the register, the value is used to clear the internal variables such as secret key, internal state machine, or hash value.
+The clear secret operation uses XORs with the provided value as one of the operands.
+It is recommended to use a value extracted from an entropy source.
+A value equal to 0 will leave all internal values unchanged.
 - Offset: `0x20`
 - Reset default: `0x0`
 - Reset mask: `0xffffffff`